-GCS is a type of medicine used to treat high blood pressure in the blood vessels in the lungs (chromic thromboembolic pulmonary hypertension, CTEPH) or narrowing of the vessels that carry blood from the heart to the lungs (pulomonary arterial hypertension or PAH)).
+Do not take Vedafil if you are taking guanylate cyclase stimulators (GCS), such as Adepmas (riociguat).
+GCS is a type of medicine used to treat high blood pressure in the blood vessels in the lungs (chromic thromboembolic pulmonary hypertension, CTEPH) or narrowing of the vessels that carry blood from the heart to the lungs (pulmonary arterial hypertension or PAH).

 Do not take Vedafil if you have an allergy to: